 ...occupying a position at, or on both sides of, a boundary or threshold...

-James Hayes is a free-lance illustrator, artist and chartered architect based in Ireland.
+James is a free-lance illustrator, visual artist, practicing architect (and all-round wearer of different creative hats..) based in the south-west of Ireland.
 He operates at the threshold of distinct yet inextricably linked design disciplines: (illustration) // (fine art) // (architecture).
-This page acts as a sort of inter-disciplinary platform for the juxtaposition of this creative output as channeled through these practices - a meandering record of where motivation, method and manifestation overlap and diverge.
+This page acts as a sort of inter-disciplinary platform for the juxtaposition of this creative output - a meandering record of where motivation, method and manifestation overlap and diverge.

 Born in Cork in 1987 - Places James has called home at one point or another include: Tralee, Murroe, Dublin, Dingle, Melbourne, London, Ennis, Conna.